From Kirkus Reviews:

 Turning the last page of Campbell’s novel, I succumb to my own “fullness of uncertain significance”—I have been charged to seek meaning, to reflect, to sit in the silence of his reverberating truths.

-—Olivia Davies, MD, poet, writer, and dermatology resident at Massachusetts General Hospital
+—Olivia Davies, MD, poet, writer, influencer, and dermatology resident at Massachusetts General Hospital

 The words “clarity” and “grace” take on heightened significance in this honest yet lyrical set of essays by Bruce Campbell.
 The immediacy and intensity of these stories immediately swept me into the consulting room and OR.
 I felt as if I were a privileged witness to an almost sacred encounter between surgeon and patient.
 Subtle language lays bare a primal relationship.
 It is impossible to read this book and not be changed by the experience.

 —Carol Scott-Conner, MD, PhD, Professor Emeritus of Surgery at University of Iowa Carver College of Medicine and author of A Few Small Moments: Short Stories

 Dr. Bruce Campbell sets a new milestone for doctor-writers.
 As an otolaryngologist and head and neck surgeon, he treats patients with the most advanced and aggressive cancers imaginable.
 Internists like me wonder how head and neck surgeons like him do it; this book gives me the answer.
 Dr. Campbell brings luminous sight to his work.
 His writerly gifts let him capture the delicate and the solemn, the tragic and the everyday dimensions of illness.
 Not a set of doctorly instructions (though instruct it does), A Fullness of Uncertain Significance: Stories of Surgery, Clarity, & Grace lays open the profound mysteries and truths and awe about this life of ours.
 These stories will change lives.